ppone/docs/guides/reports.md

 ## Credit Summary

 The **Credit Summary** report helps you understand the credit balances of your customers.
-You can filter this report by date range to see the amount of credits issued, spent, and remaining for any time period.
+You can filter this report by date range to see the credits issued, spent (applied to invoices), and outstanding for any time period.

 [![Credit Summary Report](../img/report-credit-summary.png)](../img/report-credit-summary.png)